 Single White Black Widow

-What this all boils down to is that whilst the initial idea to "The Perfect Roommate" has potential the lack of mystery combined with over acting makes this hard work and ultimately below par.
+What this all boils down to is that whilst the initial idea to "The Perfect Roommate" has potential the lack of mystery combined with over acting makes it hard work and ultimately below par.